-Modification Number Page Para/ Policy/ Section Detail of Modification Source/ Reason of Modification Enhanced open space provision; Re provision of existing playing pitches; Comply with all other relevant policy requirements of this plan; and Development of this site should be considered in the context of a Masterplan for the site as a whole.
+Modification Number Page Para/ Policy/ Section Detail of Modification regional sports hub; Enhanced open space provision; Re-provision of existing playing pitches; Comply with all other relevant policy requirements of this plan; and Development of this site should be considered in the context of a Masterplan for the site as a whole.
 MM18 37 Policy LP2 Amend Policy LP2 criteria (b) to read: "(b) Promoting and considering in a positive manner residential development which comes forward on designated Opportunity Sites (as identified in Appendix 1) , as part of a mix of uses (where so provided within Appendix 1).
 Subject to other relevant policies within the Local Plan and site specific considerations residential development on Opportunity Sites should seek to deliver the indicative quantum of new homes identified for each Site in Appendix 1."
-Insert new criteria (f) to read: In response to R00204/02, and discussions arising from Day 2 of the hearing sessions "Supporting infill development on previously developed land, subject to the criteria set out in polices LP7 and LP26"
+Insert new criteria (f) to read: "Supporting infill development on previously developed land, subject to the criteria set out in polices LP7 and